oklas/react-breadcrumbs-dynamic/README.md

 Methods to configure breadcrumbs item of your current react component.
 These methods will be added to props by HOC of `withBreadcrumbsItem` function.
-The function `item()` accept one react component with props and the functions `items()` accepts react component with children which may contain any number of components to create correspondent number of breadcrumbs item.
-The breadcrumbs item for this functions may be any react component and only props is significant.
+The function `item()` accepts one react component with props and the functions `items()` accepts react component with children which may contain any number of components to create correspondent number of breadcrumbs item.
+The breadcrumbs item for these functions may be any react component and only props is significant.
 The `Dummy` and the `Item` components is exported by library for this case.
-Each function accepts null to reset breadcrumbs items to none if current component no more needed to represent any breadcrumbs items.
+Each function accepts null to reset breadcrumbs items to none if current component is no more needed to represent any breadcrumbs items.

 ## LICENSE